 Table 8 shows that only Usefulness and Difficulty under ATR significantly determine Evaluation of Teachers by Students.
 This has been the finding also in Model A and Model B. However, now that model C assumes covariances among the factors or dimensions of ATR, the change in model fit indices are analyzed.
-CMIN/df = 2.807 now meets the prescribed value of less than 3, CFI = 0.77 is less than prescribed value of at least 0.9, TLI = 0.756 is less than prescribed value of at least 0.95, GFI = 0.62 is less than prescribed value of at least 0.9 and RMSEA = 0.093 is still greater than prescribed value of at most 0.06.
+CMIN/df = 2.807 now meets the prescribed value of less than 3, CFI = 0.77 is less than prescribed value of at least 0.9, TLI = 0.756 is less than prescribed value of at least 0.9 and RMSEA = 0.093 is still greater than prescribed value of at most 0.06.
 Model C has only satisfied the CMIN/DF criterion.
 But it is also worth noting the CFI, TLI and GFI values have moved closer to the standard value.
 This indicates that Model C is better than Models A and B.